 How Long Can a Dog Live with Arthritis?

 Arthritis can affect both young and senior dogs.
+A dog whose arthritis is well-managed can live a long and healthy life.
 The length of time a dog can live with arthritis is largely determined by the quality of care it receives.
 The following measures can help extend the life of an arthritic dog; weight and diet management, lifestyle and comfort, exercise, and supplements.
 You should always consult a veterinarian before proceeding to exercise these measures since some of them will need an experienced person.

 What is Arthritis and How Does It Affect Your Dog’s Life?